rclone/rclone/docs/content/flags.md

       --qingstor-zone string                                Zone to connect to
-      --quatrix-api-key string                              API key for accessing Quatrix account --quatrix-effective-upload-time string                Wanted upload time for one chunk (default "4s") --quatrix-encoding MultiEncoder                       The encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
+      --quatrix-api-key string                              API key for accessing Quatrix account --quatrix-effective-upload-time string                Wanted upload time for one chunk (default "4s") --quatrix-encoding Encoding                           The encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --quatrix-hard-delete                                 Delete files permanently rather than putting them into the trash --quatrix-host string                                 Host name of Quatrix account --quatrix-maximal-summary-chunk-size SizeSuffix       The maximal summary for all chunks.
 It should not be less than 'transfers'*'minimal_chunk_size' (default 95.367Mi)